chrsw/buttonblink/README.md

 # buttonblink
-Press button to blink LED on NUCLEO-F411
+Press button to blink LED on NUCLEO-F411RE develoment board.

 This project is inspired _Bare Metal Embedded C Programming_ .
 A book published by Packt in 2024.